Author, researcher, broadcaster, editor, critic, tutor, since 1970.

 Books and book-length work:

-3. “Man & the Planets, The Resources of the Solar System”, Ashgrove Press, 1983, hardcover and paperback, imported to USA; illus.
+4. “Man & the Planets”, Ashgrove Press, 1983, hardcover and paperback, imported to USA by Salem House; illus.
 Ed Buckley and Gavin Roberts.
 Second edition in preparation.

-5. 800-page correspondence course in GCSE English Literature, International Correspondence Schools, 1998; specialist topics including Lord of the Flies, Pride and Prejudice, Macbeth, She Stoops to Conquer, war poems and love poems, supplement on poetry of the Spanish Civil War.
+6. 800-page correspondence course in GCSE English Literature, International Correspondence Schools, 1998; specialist topics including Lord of the Flies, Pride and Prejudice, Macbeth, She Stoops to Conquer, war poems and love poems.

-6. “Children from the Sky, a speculative interpretation of a mediaeval mystery, the Green Children of Woolpit”, Mutus Liber, May 2012; illus.
+7. “Children from the Sky, a speculative interpretation of a mediaeval mystery”, Mutus Liber, May 2012; illus.
 Sydney Jordan.

 1. "Starfield: science fiction by Scottish writers", edited for Orkney Press, 1989; trans.
-Fenix Publications, Poland; paperback Shoreline of Infinity, August 31st 2017, in press.
+Fenix Publications, Poland; paperback Shoreline of Infinity, June 2018.
 Cover by Sydney Jordan, introduction by Angus MacVicar, contributors including Alasdair Gray, Naomi Mitchison and Prof. Edwin Morgan, and winners of the Glasgow Herald competition (see below).
-Paperback, Shoreline of Infinity, June 2018

 2. Gary Gibson, ed., “With Time Comes Concord and other stories, by Duncan Lunan”, Brain in a Jar, March 2012.

 3. “The Elements of Time”, Shoreline of Infinity, 7th September 2016, illus.
 Sydney Jordan.

 4. “From the Moon to the Stars”, Other Side Books, in press.

 5. “The Other Side of the Interface”, Other Side Books, in preparation.